COVID-19 Forecasting from U.S. Wastewater Surveillance Data: A Retrospective Multi-Model Study (2022-2024): Introduction

 Retrospective forecasting plays a crucial role in evaluating the performance of COVID-19 prediction models across diverse settings.
 By systematically comparing past forecasts with actual observed outcomes, researchers can refine methodologies, optimize model parameters, and improve predictive accuracy \citep{drews2022model}.
 Such evaluations are essential for identifying sources of uncertainty, enhancing forecast calibration, and determining the effectiveness of various statistical and mechanistic modeling approaches \citep{colonna2022retrospective}.
 Despite these advancements, many forecasting models struggle to account for abrupt shifts in outbreak dynamics, such as sudden spikes in infections or unexpected declines in hospitalizations, critical changes that directly influence public health decision-making \citep{lopez2024challenges}.
 Improving the ability of models to detect these turning points is crucial for enhancing forecasting systems and ensuring timely interventions.
 Integrating dynamic modeling approaches with wastewater surveillance data has been proposed as a promising strategy to enhance predictive accuracy and real-time outbreak monitoring \citep{phan2023making,proverbio2022model}.

-In this study, we conducted a comprehensive retrospective evaluation of 1- to 4-week forecast performance across 11 different models.
-Our analysis includes \textit{n}-sub-epidemic models alongside statistical approaches such as autoregressive integrated moving average (ARIMA), generalized additive models (GAMs), Simple Linear Regression (SLR), and Meta (Facebook's) Prophet model.
+In this study, we conducted a comprehensive retrospective out-of-sample evaluation of 1- to 4-week forecast performance across 11 different models.
+Our analysis includes \textit{n}-sub-epidemic models alongside statistical approaches such as autoregressive integrated moving average (ARIMA), generalized additive models (GAMs), generalized logistic growth models (GLMs), simple linear regression (SLR), and Meta (Facebook's) Prophet model.
 We assess forecasting performance at both national and regional levels, covering four U.S. regions: the Midwest, Northeast, South, and West.
 The evaluation period spans from March 5, 2022, to September 14, 2024.
 To ensure a rigorous and standardized assessment, we utilize key epidemic forecasting performance metrics, including mean absolute error (MAE), mean squared error (MSE), 95\% prediction interval (PI) coverage, and weighted interval score (WIS).
-Integrating dynamic modeling approaches with wastewater surveillance data has been proposed as a promising strategy to enhance predictive accuracy and real-time outbreak monitoring.
-Our findings provide insights into the optimal selection of forecasting models for wastewater-based epidemic surveillance across different geographic contexts and time horizons.
+By systematically comparing multiple forecasting approaches using a rolling-origin retrospective framework, our study provides insights into the relative strengths of statistical and phenomenological models for short-term epidemic forecasting using wastewater surveillance data.